-- 1. State agencies should never print the full 16 digit card number on either the merchant or customer copy of the point of sale receipt.
-A merchant copy of the receipt containing the authorization number and only 4 or 5 digits of the card number is sufficient for responding to all cardholder disputes/charge backs. - 2.
-The merchant copy of the POS receipt should be attached to a copy of the agency sales receipt that was provided to the customer. - 3.
-Per credit card operating rules, the merchant copy of the point of sale receipt should be retained for a period of 3 years. - 4.
+- 1. State agencies should never print the full 16-digit card number on either the merchant or customer copy of the point of sale receipt.
+A merchant copy of the receipt containing the authorization number and only 4 digits of the card number is sufficient for responding to all cardholder disputes/charge backs. - 2.
+POS Terminals must be implemented using a dial-up connection, unless: - a.
+There is a unique business need; and - b.
+The application is approved by the State Controller's Office; and - c.
+The application has achieved PCI Certification before going live. - 3.
+The merchant copy of the POS receipt should be attached to a copy of the agency sales receipt that was provided to the customer. - 4.
+Per credit card operating rules, the merchant copy of the point of sale receipt should be retained for a period of 3 years. - 5.
 Point of Sale devices used by State agencies should never store magnetic stripe (track) data, CID, PINs, or encrypted PIN blocks.